Johns Hopkins Scleroderma Center of Excellence

 The Johns Hopkins Scleroderma Center of Excellence has built a world-renowned framework for characterizing the breadth of scleroderma phenotypes, investigating underlying disease mechanisms and testing novel therapies for scleroderma.
 The cornerstone of this approach involves providing comprehensive, longitudinal patient care to scleroderma patients and, at the same time, prospectively collecting and storing clinical data and biological samples from patients.
 Coupling this exceptional data and sample resource to the discovery engine at Johns Hopkins has resulted in outstanding productivity.

 We continue several studies with Drs.
 Antony Rosen and Livia Casciola-Rosen and others to better understand how the immune system initiates and propagates the disease process as well as studies with Dr. Hal Dietz’s lab investigating mechanisms of regulating tissue fibrosis.
 All our faculty continue to collaborate with Dr. Scott Zeger, Professor of Biostatistics, with a goal of better predicting clinical outcomes by using our rich database and trajectory modeling.
-Our Center’s research program continues to have exceptional momentum and is making major progress in understanding the disease process and novel treatments for this disease.
-The Educational Program also continues to be another major priority of our Center, driven by a faculty known for their expertise both as clinical scientists and educators.
+Our of Center of Excellence’s research program continues to have exceptional momentum and is making major progress in understanding the disease process and novel treatments for this disease.
+The Educational Program also continues to be another major priority of our Center of Excellence, driven by a faculty known for their expertise both as clinical scientists and educators.

 The best way to understand how the SRF has played a key role in our program is to see the incredible growth of the Johns Hopkins Scleroderma Center.
 Several of our critical assets, such as our clinical database and biorepository, as well as the physicians, fellows, clinical coordinators and database managers who are so critical to our research efforts, have received long-standing support from the SRF.
 Our ability to conceive of and execute cutting-edge research depends on these assets and critical personnel.
 Further, the SRF has invested in projects that stem from the nuanced clinical observation and longitudinal care that are prized at our Center.
 Our program would not have the resources to fully operate without the support of the SRF.
 In fact, the funds provided by the SRF have made it possible for our faculty to get additional funding from the NIH and Department of Defense.